Free Michigan Practice Permit Tests 2024

 Can you believe there are nearly 7 million licensed drivers and 10 million registered vehicles in Michigan?
-Commuting to work at a automobile plant; heading to a Wolverine game; vacationing near the Great Lakes; going home to Grand Rapids.
-Start taking the necessary steps to get your drivers license and you too will be on the road in the Great Lakes State.
-There’s no feeling like becoming a licensed driver— whether it’s a permit or driver’s license you will need to first pass the state required written test.
-But in order to help ensure that you are prepared for the exam, you’ll need to thoroughly become familiar with the rules of the road and traffic signs.
-Start preparing now with our practice tests and test prep tools.
-With statistics revealing that over 50% of all applicants fail the exam, it’s essential that you prepare yourself first.
+Whether you’re commuting to work at an automobile plant, heading to a Wolverine game, vacationing near the Great Lakes, or going home to Grand Rapids, taking the necessary steps to get your driver’s license will put you on the road in the Great Lakes State.
+There’s no feeling like becoming a licensed driver—but before you get your permit or license, you’ll need to pass the state’s required written test.
+To help ensure that you’re fully prepared, familiarize yourself with the rules of the road and traffic signs.
+Start preparing now with our free practice tests and test prep tools.
+With statistics showing that over 50% of all applicants fail the exam, it’s essential that you prepare thoroughly.

 Permit Practice Tests (150 questions)